spinitron/ark-player/README.md

 ## Use the widget on your web site

 You can use the widget on your web site if you comply with these [Terms of Service](https://forum.spinitron.com/t/ark-terms-of-service/277).
-The example page linked above has instructions.
+The demo page linked above has instructions.

 ## Access to audio files